walaura/wavelert/README.md

 ## HTML Elements

-You can generate HTMl elements for all items buy calling them directly and passing props
+You can generate HTML elements for all items by calling them directly and passing props

 ```js
 import { Alert, WaveWindow } from 'wavelert';